-1 GAMEPLAY
+2 GAMEPLAY

-1.1 Game procedure and length of a game
+2.1 Game procedure and length of a game

-- 1.1.1 RCJ Soccer games consist of two teams of robots playing soccer against each other.
+RCJ Soccer games consist of two teams of robots playing soccer against each other.
 Each team has two autonomous robots.
 The game will consist of two halves.
 The duration of each half is 10-minutes.
-There will be a 5-minute break in between the halves. - 1.1.2 The game clock will run for the duration of the halves without stopping (except if or when a referee wants to consult another official).
-The game clock will be run by a referee or a referee assistant (see Rule 7.1, Referee and referee assistant for more infromation on their roles). - 1.1.3 Teams are expected to be on the field 5 minutes before their game starts.
+There will be a 5-minute break in between the halves.

+The game clock will run for the duration of the halves without stopping (except if or when a referee wants to consult another official).
+The game clock will be run by a referee or a referee assistant (see Section 8.1 for more information on their roles).

+Teams are expected to be on the field 5 minutes before their game starts.
 Being at the inspection table does not count in favor of this time limit.
-Teams that are late for the start of the game can be penalized one goal per 30 seconds at the referee's discretion. - 1.1.4 The final game score will be trimmed so that there is at most 10 goal difference between the losing and the winning team.
-2
+Teams that are late for the start of the game can be penalized one goal per 30 seconds at the referee's discretion.

+The final game score will be adjusted so that there is at most 10 goal difference between the losing and the winning team.
+1

-1.2 Pre-match meeting
+2.2 Pre-match meeting

-1.2.1 At the start of the first half of the game, a referee will toss a coin.
+At the start of the first half of the game, a referee will toss a coin.
 The team mentioned first in the draw shall call the coin.
-The winner of the toss can choose either which end to kick towards, or to kick off first.
+The winner of the toss can choose either which end to kick towards, or to kick-off first.
+The loser of the toss chooses the other option.
+After the first half, the teams switch sides.
+The team not kicking-off in the first half of the game will kick-off to begin the second half of the game.